1Password/scim-examples/README.md

 ## Before you begin

+> [!IMPORTANT]
+> If you use Entra ID or Okta, Automated Provisioning, hosted by 1Password is now available.
+See [here](https://support.1password.com/provisioning/) for more details.

 Read this documentation to help you plan your deployment:

 - Learn more about [automating provisioning in 1Password using SCIM](https://support.1password.com/scim/).